Miguel-Hernandez1/affirmations-widget/README.md

 # Affirmations Widget

 A personalized daily affirmations web app.
-Take a short quiz and get one affirmation per day chosen specifically for where you are in life — not random inspiration, but something that actually fits.
+Take a short quiz and get one affirmation per day chosen specifically for where you are in life, not random inspiration, but something that actually fits.

 ## How it works

-1. **Take the quiz** — 10 questions about which areas of life you're working on, how you feel, and what style of affirmation resonates with you.
+1. **Take the quiz** - 10 questions about which areas of life you're working on, how you feel, and what style of affirmation resonates with you.
 2. **Get your affirmation** — the app builds a profile from your answers and surfaces the best-matched affirmation for today.
 3. **Come back daily** — the affirmation rotates every day, always chosen from your personalized pool.